Why Voice Pedagogy at Shenandoah Conservatory?

 - Our vocal pedagogy graduates are teaching at universities throughout the United States, presenting at conferences and publishing papers in leading journals.

-- Our Master of Music in Pedagogy – Voice (CCM) is the first of its kind in the United States.
+- The Master of Music in Pedagogy – Voice is available with an emphasis in either Classical or Contemporary Commercial Music styles (the first of its kind in the United States).

-- Our Doctor of Musical Arts in Pedagogy – Voice includes both classical and CCM while embracing dissertation topics of the student’s choosing.
-Past topics have included the aging voice, contemporary christian music, Gospel squall, formant tuning in baritone voices, gender bias in vocal literature, and the impact of voice lessons on patients with cystic fibrosis.
+- The Doctor of Musical Arts in Pedagogy – Voice includes both classical and CCM styles.
+Students embrace diverse dissertation topics, including the aging voice, contemporary Christian music, Gospel squall, formant tuning in baritone voices, gender bias in vocal literature, and the impact of voice lessons on patients with cystic fibrosis.

 - Our CCM Vocal Pedagogy Institute has been offering specialized courses for training non-classical styles since 2002 and has trained well over 1,500 teachers from around the world.

 The voice pedagogy program at Shenandoah Conservatory is a thriving community of singers, both faculty and students, who are committed to merging scientific research with intuitive knowledge.
 We embrace a functional voice training approach that supports both classical and contemporary commercial music (CCM) vocal demands.
 Shenandoah Conservatory is one of only six institutions in the United States with a Doctor of Musical Arts degree in Pedagogy – Voice.
 We are also the first institution to offer the Master of Music in Pedagogy – Voice (Contemporary Commercial Music).

 Master of Music in Pedagogy – Voice (Classical and Contemporary Commercial Music Tracks)